 Kathleen completed a PhD (Law) at Birkbeck, University of London, under the supervision of Professor Peter Fitzpatrick, and an LLB (Hons), BA (Hons) and Graduate Diploma in Arts (English Literature) at The University of Melbourne.
 She has taught at Birkbeck, University of London, and The University of Melbourne.
 Prior to entering academia, she worked at a leading Australian commercial law firm, specialising in environmental, property and native title law.

-- Birrell, Kathleen and Julia Dehm, “International Law and the Humanities in the Anthropocene” in Shane Chalmers and Sundhya Pahuja (eds), Routledge Handbook of International Law and the Humanities (Routledge, 2020, forthcoming)
+- Birrell, Kathleen and Julia Dehm, “International Law and the Humanities in the Anthropocene” in Shane Chalmers and Sundhya Pahuja (eds), Routledge Handbook of International Law and the Humanities (Routledge, 2021, in press)

-- Birrell, Kathleen, “Resilience, Rupture, Resistance: Climate Catastrophism & Reimagination in International Law” in Julia Dehm and Usha Natarajan (eds), Locating Nature: Making and Unmaking International Law (Cambridge University Press, 2020, in press)
+- Birrell, Kathleen, “Narrating Nature: Climate Imaginaries in International Law” in Julia Dehm and Usha Natarajan (eds), Locating Nature: Making and Unmaking International Law (Cambridge University Press, 2021, in press)

 - Birrell, Kathleen and Lee Godden, “Benefits and Sharing: Realizing Rights in REDD+” (2018) 9(1) Journal of Human Rights and the Environment 6-31